 The total of Permissive Tax Exemptions approved in the current year for the subsequent year will not exceed 4.7% of the current year's total budgeted property tax requisition.
 The permissive exemption values will be calculated by using the current year's property assessment multiplied by the current year's tax rates.
-In the case where the total calculated permissive exemption values for the subsequent year exceed 4.7% of the current year's tax requisition, all permissive exemptions will be proportionately reduced.
+In the case where the total calculated permissive exemption values for the subsequent year exceed 4.7% of the current year's tax requisition.

-Limit the area of property of a church that can be considered for Permissive Property Tax Exemption to 5 times the size of the building footprint located on that property.
+Limit the area of property that can be considered for Permissive Property Tax Exemption to 5 times the size of the building footprint located on that property.